 Information about covenants 81

 Materiality judgements for interim reporting 84

 Interim reporting estimates 88

+Information about accounting policies 88A

 APPLICATION DATE 89

 APPENDIX

 BASIS FOR CONCLUSIONS

 HKFRS Practice Statement 2 Making Materiality Judgements (Practice Statement) is set out in paragraphs 1-89.
 This Practice Statement should be read in the context of its objective and Basis for Conclusions, as well as in the context of the Preface to HKFRS Standards, the Conceptual Framework for Financial Reporting and HKFRS Standards.